 The funds and accounts included in the accompanying financial statements were established by HESAA in accordance with legal, regulatory, and operational requirements of its programs, to enable it to fulfill its mission.
 Amounts reported in these financial statements are "off-system," meaning they are not recorded on the New Jersey Comprehensive Financial System.
 However, all funds included or referenced in these financial statements, along with funds included in other audited financial statements that report other components of the Authority, are also included in the consolidated HESAA financial information reported in the combining statements of net position and revenues and expenses of nonmajor component units - authorities within the New Jersey Annual Comprehensive Financial Report.
-These financial statements present only the fiduciary activities of the Other HESAA Programs and Funds of the Authority and do not purport to, and do not present the financial position of the Authority as a whole as of June 30, 2022 and 2021, or its changes in financial position for the years then ended in conformity with accounting principles generally accepted in the United States of America.
+These financial statements present only the fiduciary activities of the Other HESAA Programs and Funds of the Authority and do not purport to, and do not present the financial position for the years then ended in conformity with accounting principles generally accepted in the United States of America.